Aviator Signal Bots and Groups: A Complete Scam Guide

 - "Our free signals are good, but VIP signals are 95% accurate"

-- Monthly subscription fees ($50-$500)
+- Monthly subscription fees ranging from $50 to $500

-- One-time "lifetime access" payments
+- One-time "lifetime access" payments of $200-$1,000

 Stage 3: The Reality

-- The admin disappears with collected fees
+- The admin eventually disappears with collected fees, often reappearing under a new name

 Red Flags to Watch For

-- Claims of 80%+ accuracy rates
+- Claims of 80%+ accuracy rates (mathematically impossible for independent random events)

-- Pressure to join quickly ("limited spots")
+- Pressure to join quickly ("limited spots" or "price increasing tomorrow")

-- Requests for casino account access
+- Requests for casino account credentials or login access

-- Screenshots without verifiable round IDs
+- Screenshots without verifiable round IDs or provably fair data

-- "Recovery" services after losses
+- "Recovery" services after losses (a secondary scam targeting already-victimized players)

 Our Legitimate Statistical Tools